georgethomas111/charts/README.md

 On your browser go to http://localhost:8080/chart.html to see the chart

+# Next Steps

+* We have a sample load chart that can scale up with dom elements getting added.
+  >> This is v0 of the UI.

+* How can we abstract this in an easy way so that the experience of someone starting out can be made better?

 # Whats the vision?

 So chart js gives charts with a little bit of learning.
 This is essentially an abstraction of that.